snsupratim/AgriVision/README.md

 🌟 About This Application
 AgriVision provides a comprehensive digital ecosystem for farmers, combining e-commerce functionalities with AI-powered agricultural insights.

-🔥 Core Features
-🚀 Project Setup
+- 🚀 Project Setup
-🗄️ MongoDB & Redis Integration
+- 🗄️ MongoDB & Redis Integration
-💳 Stripe Payment Setup
+- 💳 Stripe Payment Setup
-🔐 Robust Authentication System
+- 🔐 Robust Authentication System
-🔑 JWT with Refresh/Access Tokens
+- 🔑 JWT with Refresh/Access Tokens
-📝 User Signup & Login
+- 📝 User Signup & Login
-🛒 E-Commerce Core
+- 🛒 E-Commerce Core
-📦 Product & Category Management
+- 📦 Product & Category Management
-🛍️ Shopping Cart Functionality
+- 🛍️ Shopping Cart Functionality
-💰 Checkout with Stripe
+- 💰 Checkout with Stripe
-🏷️ Coupon Code System
+- 🏷️ Coupon Code System
-👑 Admin Dashboard
+- 👑 Admin Dashboard
-📊 Sales Analytics
+- 📊 Sales Analytics
-🎨 Tailwind CSS for UI
+- 🎨 Design with Tailwind
-🛒 Cart & Checkout Process
+- 🛒 Cart & Checkout Process
+- 🔒 Security
-🔒 Security & Data Protection
+- 🛡️ Data Protection
-🛡️ Caching with Redis
+- 🚀Caching with Redis
+- ⌛ And a lot more
-🔄 Microservices Architecture
+- 🔄 Microservices Architecture
-🌱 AI-Powered Agricultural Microservices
+- 🌱 AI-Powered Agricultural Microservices
   AgriVision also integrates various AI-based microservices to provide smart insights for farmers:

-🏥 Crop-Disease Prediction – Identifies plant diseases using AI-powered image recognition.
+- 🏥 Crop-Disease Prediction – Identifies plant diseases using AI-powered image recognition.
-📈 Vegetation Index – Provides insights into soil and crop health using remote sensing data.
+- 📈 Vegetation Index – Provides insights into soil and crop health using remote sensing data.
-🌾 Crop Recommendation System – Suggests the best crops to grow based on soil, weather, and historical data.
+- 🌾 Crop Recommendation System – Suggests the best crops to grow based on soil, weather, and historical data.
-🌾 Yield Prediction – Uses AI models to predict potential crop yield based on environmental factors.
+- 🌾 Yield Prediction – Uses AI models to predict potential crop yield based on environmental factors.
   Each of these microservices is hosted separately on GitHub and operates as an independent module, allowing for scalability and flexibility.

 ### Setup .env file